Gibraltar 1: Age

-The original find was done in a time where the palaeontological dating was still in its infancy, and no stratigraphic information was supplied with the skull, making dating at best guesswork.
+The original find was done in a time when the palaeontological dating was still in its infancy, and no stratigraphic information was supplied with the skull, making dating at best guesswork.
 Another specimen from a different locale on Gibraltar (Gibraltar 2) has however been dated to between 30 thousand to 50 thousand years old.
 The skull is that of an adult woman, also with typical Neanderthal features.
 While the skull was one of the first to be found, it was also possibly from one of the last surviving Neanderthal populations.